 PAM - Parent Access Module

-We require families to complete and update their child/ren’s medical details and contact information through PAM as changes occur.
 This information is mandatory and vital in the case of an emergency.
 It is important that if you have any change to your contact numbers, including work place, mobile, home number, that these be updated through PAM and to advise the school office.

 To complete your child/rens medical profile including contact information, go to PAM, click on your child/rens name, go to 'Medical Profile' and click 'Edit Details'.
 Complete details then click in the box at the bottom of the page to confirm the details are correct and click ‘Update Details’.